SharePoint/sp-dev-docs/docs/solution-guidance/Use-CSS-to-brand-pages.md

 You can place custom branding files in  `/Style Library/Themable/` and `/Style Library/{culture}/Themable/`, but  `15\TEMPLATE\LAYOUTS\{LCID}\STYLES\Themable` is not editable, so you can't store custom files in that location.

+> [!NOTE]
-**Note**  If these locations don't exist by default, you can create them manually and SharePoint will recognize them as themable.
+> If these locations don't exist by default, you can create them manually and SharePoint will recognize them as themable.

 ## Applying custom CSS to a SharePoint page
 <a name="sectionSection4"> </a>